PADL/OpenAvnu/README.AES67.md

 ##### intf_nv_audio_rate

 The sampling frequency in samples per second, e.g. 48000.
-I have not tested other frequencies and it is likely that sample rates that do not have a base rate of this frequency will not work.
+I have not tested other frequencies and it is likely that sample rates that do not have a base rate of this frequency may not work reliably.

 ##### intf_nv_audio_bit_depth